Sunny-Shakya-ss7/pantry-tracking/README.md

+## Introduction

+## Features

-Set up a Next.js project with Material UI components
+- Set up a Next.js project with Material UI components

-Implement a Firebase backend for data storage
+- Implement a Firebase backend for data storage

-Create a form to add, delete, and update pantry items
+- A form to add, delete, and update pantry items

-Add a search or filter functionality to easily find items
+- A search or filter functionality to easily find items

-Create a presentable frontend design to display all pantry items
+- A presentable frontend design to display all pantry items

-Deploy to Vercel and use CI/CD
+- Deployed to Vercel

+## Future Plans

-Bonus: Take images with mobile or browser camera and upload to Firebase
+# Bonus: Take images with mobile or browser camera and upload to Firebase

 Bonus: Use GPT Vision API or other LLMs to classify images and then update to Firebase